Stocks trading conditions

 In the case where scale back occurs, holdings not accepted will be unblocked and proceeds for the accepted merger, will be booked as soon as practical upon receipt from the agent.

-Sometimes a Corporate Action involves an instrument that is Not Online Client Tradable with Saxo Bank.
+Sometimes a Corporate Action involves an instrument that is Non-Online Tradable with Saxo Bank.

 Under those circumstances, the procedures are as follows: